 Spectators may not: talk to or distract players on the court; coach, either verbally or visually; comment or make visual signals on line calls; sit on the court; get involved with any dispute between the players on the court.

 A captain may clarify a rule only if asked by a player.
-Spectators may not sit on the court.

 Pets should not be on the court during a league match even if the facility allows.